coltonhurst/angular-todo/README.md

 # angular-todo
-REPO STATUS: retired.
-It's complete, just has a few bugs that I'll fix when time allows.
+REPO STATUS: complete.
+(Not done technically, just has a few bugs that ~~I'll fix when time allows.~~ I probably won't fix...)

 A simple angular 1.x todo list.